 What is a transition to retirement pension?

 A transition to retirement pension allows you to access your super savings without having to retire from work.
-It also provides the tax advantages associated with superannuation pension payments.
+It can also provide the tax advantages associated with superannuation pension payments.

 Why should I set up a transition to retirement pension?